-After a thorough examination of your pet’s teeth, ultrasonic scaling will be performed, using both hands and ultrasonic scalers to remove plaque and tartar above and below the gum line.
+After a thorough examination of your pet’s teeth, tooth scaling will be performed, using both hand and ultrasonic scalers to remove plaque and tartar above and below the gum line.
 After scaling, the teeth are then polished to remove microscopic scratches and decrease the rate of subsequent plaque build-up.

 Do I have to make an appointment for a dental cleaning for my pet?

 Yes.
 Making an appointment allows your veterinarian to run preanesthetic blood tests and examine your pet for any underlying health conditions before the procedure.

 How can I prevent tartar from building up after the procedure?

 Your veterinarian will discuss a regular dental care program and routine for your pet’s age and breed and will inform you that regular tooth brushing is a must.
 Professional dental cleanings with your veterinarian are generally recommended once every six months.

 Human toothpaste contains ingredients that can cause internal problems for pets if swallowed.
 You should also avoid baking soda to clean your dog’s teeth as its high level of alkaline can upset the acid balance in the stomach and digestive tract.